gluster/redant/docs/BP/Ops/rexe.md

 `execute_command` to actually execute those commands in the remote servers.
 * Example:

--> Whether we use is inside an ops or directly in a test case ( in case of a test case, use `redant.` instead of `.self`),
+-> Whether we use it inside an ops or directly in a test case ( in case of a test case, use `redant.` instead of `.self`),

 ```